 Watch the humidity level

-You can either install a humidifier if you live in a very dry area, or you can put a plate of water with some candles or pebbles in it near the plants, or you can even buy a spray bottle and sprinkles the plants with water on a regular basis.
+You can either install a humidifier if you live in a very dry area, or you can put a plate of water with some candles or pebbles in it near the plants, or you can even buy a spray bottle and sprinkles the plants with a mist of water on a regular basis.

 Drainage is essential

 When choosing pots for your indoor plants do not focus only on the color and style and forget all about functionality.
 Drainage is one of the most important elements in pots.